BriefCMS/ElexRatio-On-GCP/README.md

 # ElexRatio on Google Cloud Marketplace

-ElexRatio is a multi-service risk, compliance, and workflow management platform designed to run on **Google Kubernetes Engine (GKE)**.
+ElexRatio is a multi-service dags orchestration, compliance, and workflow management platform designed to run on **Google Kubernetes Engine (GKE)**.

 ## Components